plone/training/docs/effective-volto/architecture/anatomy.md

 Once the browser loads the client bundle, Volto mounts a location-based React Router and uses the App component as the top level component, plus other defined child routes.
-The View render component will be found and instantiated.
+Volto's main `View`  component will be found and instantiated.
 Check the `src/routes.js` module to see all available routes.
 Notice that the generic `View` component is close to the last in the list of default routes, this allows routes to take precedence over the content matching.